 During the recording sessions for the album, Rotolo left to study in Italy, and Dylan soon came to realize their relationship was coming to an end.

 Though still best known for his political songs, such as “Blowin’ in The Wind” and “The Times They Are a Changin’,” Dylan was certainly no stranger to harsher music that challenged the listener not only with difficult messages but also music that could be harsh, heavy and bluesy.
-On “Freewheelin” alone was songs such as “Masters of War” and “Down the Highway.”
+On “Freewheelin” alone were songs such as “Masters of War” and “Down the Highway.”

 “It ain’t no use to sit and wonder why, babe